Ortus-Solutions/docker-commandbox/README.md

 #### Multi-Stage Builds

-As of v3.0.0 of the image you can create multi-stage builds which include only a shell script to start the server, the RunWar servlet container, and the application/engine.
-This build is finalized, however, so the startup script will bypass all environmental and server evaluation in favor of the variables provided in the generated shell script.
+As of v3.0.0 of the image you can create multi-stage builds which include only a shell script to start the server, the RunWar servlet container, and the application/engine. _This build is finalized, however, so the startup script will bypass all environmental and server evaluation in favor of the variables provided in the generated shell script._  This means that you will need to provide all secrets and variables needed by your server and CFConfig files during the initial build phase, as the `.env` and `.cfconfig.json` files will not be in play during the server startup.

 A finalized image reduces container startup times by up to 80% and reduces the final image size by up to 50%.
 Multi-stage builds are ideal for creating production images.
 The environment variable `FINALIZE_STARTUP`, when provided, will only generate the startup script.
 The script written is considered authoritative and will be used on the next container start.